Voiteh/Gecon/README.md

 - `Mapping` - Maps result type parts to source parts values using `Dictionary` object.
 Default implementation of this interface is `Mapper`, which should be used for defining `Mapping`.
 Example usecase is when converting from json to model object and the naming of fields are different in model than in json.

 `Gecon` type object has a `transform` method which will be used for all transformations.

+#### Defining transformation

+Most commonly used transformation is `Conversion` implemented by `Converter<Source,Result,ResultType>` class.
+It has three type parameters as most of `Transformation` objects:
+- Source (Required) - A type of source data provided by framework to the converter,
+- Result (Required) - A type of result data which will be produced by converter,
+- ResultType (Defaulted :`Type<Result>`) - A Type of result type, provided by the framework to work on, usable only for generic conversions and `Matcher` users.
+By default in `Conversion.convert` method `resultType` parameter is `Type<Result>`, which is to less for some converters.
+They may require that `resultType` be `Class<Result>` or `ClassOrInterface<Result>` or `UnionType<Result>` etc. By constraining this type parameter, there is no need for assertations in `Conversion.convert` method body.

 ## Examples